mjordan/islandora_solution_pack_xml/README.md

   * Possible solution is to attach a schema file to the collection object as a datastream.
 * Write some additional viewers that present the XML content in interesting ways
   * Like [this](https://www.sencha.com/forum/showthread.php?163680-Implementing-treeview-using-xml-data) or [this](http://blog.ashwani.co.in/blog/2013-07-18/stylize-your-xml-with-jquery-xml-tree-plugin/).
-* Provide sample XSLT stylesheets for common types of XML objects, like TEI, EAD, etc.
+* Provide sample render XSLT stylesheets for common types of XML objects, like TEI, EAD, etc.

 ## Development and feedback